ogkloo/494networkingproject/packet.md

 important to supporting multilingual text.

 # Responses
 Reponses should be kept small.
+The client will accept 8 bytes of response.
+It will be the response of the client to figure out what the response means based on further specification in this document.